Someone holding a thermometer underneath a blanket with a tissue, wondering when to request a sick note

 When to Request a Sick Note in Ontario: What Employers Need to Know

-In this blog, we’ll guide you through the changes in Ontario’s sick note policy, when to request a sick note from your employees, some compliance tips, and advice on sick leave policies for you as the employer.
-Discover how updating your leave policy can attract top talent and improve your business.
+In this blog, we’ll guide you through changes to Ontario’s sick note policy, when to request a sick note from your employees, some compliance tips, and advice on sick leave policies for employers.

 Are Sick Notes Required in Ontario?
-Key Changes in the Sick Leave Policy

-As of October 2024, sick notes in Ontario are no longer needed for every sick leave.
-Before, employers could ask their employees for a sick note upon returning to work after an absence.
-Now, they’re no longer allowed to request a sick note as proof of why they didn’t come to work for up to three consecutive days.
+Before the new legislation took effect, employers could ask their employees for a sick note upon returning to work after an absence.
+Now, they’re no longer allowed to request a sick note as proof of absence for up to three consecutive days.

 When Can an Employer Request a Sick Note?